NoraLoose/noraloose.github.io/_pages/index.md

 I completed my PhD in physical oceanography at the University of Bergen, Norway.
 I have a master's in math and I am motivated to make mathematical tools more accessible for climate research.

 When I'm not doing research, I like being active in the outdoors.
-I love trail running, rock climbing, climbing hills on my road bike, and backcountry skiing.
+I love rock climbing, trail running, and backcountry skiing.